Skip to main content

 How much does entry to the Mezquita-Catedral cost?

 General admission is €15.
-Reduced tickets cost €12 for students and visitors aged 65+, €8 for children aged 10–14, and free for children under 10.
-The Torre Campanario bell tower costs an additional €4.
-Free entry is available Monday to Saturday from 8:30 to 9:30am — arrive very early as places are limited.
+Reduced tickets are €12 for students and visitors aged 65 and over, €8 for children aged 10 to 14, and free for under-10s.
+The Torre Campanario bell tower costs an extra €4.
+Free entry runs Monday to Saturday from 8:30 to 9:30am.
+Arrive by 8:00 to be sure of a place.

 What are the best times to visit the Mezquita?